myarete/now-app/README.md

 ## Caught a bug?

 1. [Fork](https://help.github.com/articles/fork-a-repo/) this repository to your own GitHub account and then [clone](https://help.github.com/articles/cloning-a-repository/) it to your local device
-2. Install all dependencies: `npm install`
+2. Install the dependencies: `npm install`
 3. Bundle the source code and watch for changes: `npm run dev`
 4. Start the app in a new terminal tab: `npm start`

-To make sure that your code works in the finished application, you can generated the binaries like that:
+To make sure that your code works in the bundled application, you can generate the binaries like this:

 ```bash
 $ npm run pack
 ```

-After that, you'll find the binaries in the `./dist` folder!
+After that, you'll find them in the `./dist` folder!